kannankvs/md2/Command-Reference.md

   ```

 **show ipv6 bgp neighbors**
-This command displays all the details of IPv6 Border Gateway Protocol (BGP) neighbors.
-Command has options to display the same for one specific neighbor or for all neighbors.
+This command displays all the details of one particular IPv6 Border Gateway Protocol (BGP) neighbor.
 Option is also available to display only the advertised routes, or the received routes, or all routes.

   - Usage:

      show ipv6 bgp neighbors <ipv6-address> (advertised-routes | received-routes | routes)`

-  -  In this mode, you must specify the IPv6 address of a neighbor and choose whether you want to display all routes advertised to the specified neighbor, all routes received from the specified neighbor or all received and accepted routes from the specified neighbor.
   - Example:
   ```
   admin@sonic:~$ show ipv6 bgp neighbors fc00::72 advertised-routes